beckerfelipee/Audio-Converter-and-Compressor/README.md

 # Audio Converter and Compressor

-This Python program is designed to efficiently convert and compress audio files.
-This program efficiently handles large batches of audio files, simplifying the process in a single execution.
+This Python program is designed to convert and compress audio files.
+The program efficiently handles large batches of audio files, simplifying the process in a single execution.
 Input files should be located in the `Input Files` directory.
 Processed files will be stored in the `Output Files` directory.
 All these locations can be configured in the `config.py` file.

 ## How it Works